datagrok-ai/public/help/develop/admin/architecture-details.md

 ## Compute virtual machine

 Compute Virtual Machine is used for performing on-server computations.
+All components can work separately and can be installed based on needs.

 Compute Virtual machine components are: